Why should you switch your gas supplier?

-Most of the natural gas consumed in the United States is produced in the U.S. Canada provides much of the rest.
-33 states are now producing or have produced natural gas and natural gas supplies nearly one-fourth of all of the energy used in the United States.
+Most of the natural gas consumed in the United States also is produced there.
+Canada provides much of the rest.
+In all, 34 states produce or have produced natural gas and natural gas supplies nearly one-fourth of all of the energy used in the United States.

-Gas utilities serve more than 68 million residential customers and more than 5 million commercial enterprises.
+Gas utilities serve more than 68 million residential customers and more than 5 million commercial enterprises, according to the U.S. Energy Information Administration.
 In deregulated natural gas states, consumers and businesses have the power to choose a gas supplier.
 This enables people to compare natural gas prices and options and select the best plan.

 Natural gas deregulation

 Natural gas distribution companies have always been subject to regulation by state and local governments.
-In 1989, Congress completed the process of deregulating the price of natural gas at the wellhead, which was begun in 1978 with the passage of the Natural Gas Policy Act, by passing the Natural Gas Wellhead Decontrol Act (NGWDA).
+In 1989, Congress completed the process of deregulating the price of natural gas at the wellhead by passing the Natural Gas Wellhead Decontrol Act.
 In deregulation of the natural gas and electric industries, only the price of the commodity supply has been opened to competition.
-This means consumers in many states, who are served by investor-owned utilities, are now able to choose who supplies their natural gas and/or electricity.
-The transmission and distribution of natural gas and electricity is not open to choice, and the price for those services continues to be set by state and federally approved tariffs.
-As a consumer in 16 states, you no longer have to purchase your natural gas and electricity from your local utility.
-Residents in these areas have access to a number of energy suppliers that offer alternative prices, plans and customer service options.
+This means consumers in many states can choose a supplier for their natural gas and/or electricity.
+The transmission and distribution of natural gas and electricity are not open to choice, and the price for those services continues to be set by state and federally approved tariffs.
+Residents in deregulated areas have access to a number of energy suppliers that offer alternative prices, plans and customer service options.
 You can choose the natural gas supplier of your choice and still pay your gas bill directly to your existing utility company.